 Applicants for Regular Decision may submit their credentials any time after the start of the senior year.
 The completed application must be received by the Office of University Admission no later than January 7.
-Applicants for Regular Decision will be judged on the basis of their three-year high school record (to include senior mid-year grades) and their scores on the College Board SAT or ACT taken by December of their senior year.
+Applicants for Regular Decision will be evaluated on the basis of their three-year high school record (to include senior mid-year grades) and their scores on the SAT or ACT taken by December of their senior year.
 All information in support of an applicant's candidacy for admission should be on file by January 7.
-Every effort will be made to notify all applicants by April 1 of the following appropriate action: acceptance, waiting list, denial, scholarship award, loan assistance, and/or grant-in-aid.
+Every effort will be made to notify all applicants by April 1 of the following appropriate decision: acceptance, waiting list, denial, scholarship award, loan assistance and/or grant-in-aid.
 To secure a place in the class, accepted students must submit a non-refundable registration deposit of \$700 postmarked no later than May 1.

 Students who are admitted as resident students and pay the \$700 deposit by May 1st are guaranteed three consecutive years (freshman, sophomore and junior) of on-campus housing.
+Students accepting the University's offer of admission are advised to submit their registration deposits on-line or by check, credit card, or money order payable to "Villanova University" as soon as possible.
+All deposits must be postmarked no later than May 1.
+The deposit is non-refundable and is applied toward the student's first semester account.